A Real Mixed Bag

 LAURIE PRITCHETT

 When King came to Albany, Georgia, King had a plan to do what he’d been doing.
 Bring enough people that they can’t all be arrested.
-The police would have to make different decisions when arresting people wasn’t an option.
+The police would have to make different and often terrible decisions when arresting people wasn’t an option.
 Pritchett talked it out with all the prisons in 50 miles radius.
 He simply wouldn’t run out cells.
 You couldn’t get in the paper if everyone was locked up efficiently and with proper accommodations.

 Pritchett had read King’s writings.
 He had even read Gandhi’s book to check out the principles even deeper.
 That means Pritchett was ready for it.
 He knew the techniques and the pressure points and he met the moment.
+When King refused to pay a fine and instead elected to go to jail, Pritchett would tacitly organize a group of business people to pay the bond.
+There isn’t a photo op when King is released on bail.
 Pritchett was on the wrong side of history, but this is an example of how you can study your enemy.
-Did the organizers, the leaderless cells, the unified messaging and distinct communications position a grassroots counter-insurgency to neuter a well-funded arm of the federal government?
+The people of the Twin Cities know how ICE operates.
+I don’t think the agents of ICE will figure out how the people of the Twin Cities operate fast enough to have it matter.

 My All Time Bests

 Remember when I told you that this would be all over the place!
 Don’t worry it’s still all mostly masturbatory!
-At the same Big Trouble gig we played my brother’s tune Tiger Tiger.
-And you know what, I think this recording is the best I’ve ever sounded on a recording ever.
+At the same Big Trouble gig where we raised money for the Immigrant Law Center we also played my brother’s tune “Tiger Tiger”.
+And you know what?
+I think this recording is the best I’ve ever sounded on a recording ever.
 I’m super happy with my playing, my feel and my groove with the spectacular drummer Peter Leggett.
 If I gotta tell someone I’m an awesome bass player I’m playing them this performance.
 Check it out.

 That had me thinking about my best performances in different categories.
 Maybe it’s just the Olympics talk that has me thinking that way.
 Let’s run it down!